 Related Article: Is The Evil Eye Cultural Appropriation?

 The answer to this question is a little complicated, as it depends on your intention when using mandalas.
+However, generally, they are not seen as cultural appropriation.

-Many other things can be considered Buddhism cultural appropriation, for instance:
+Other things can be considered Buddhism cultural appropriation, for instance:

-- Buddha figures, drawings, tattoos
+- Buddha figures, drawings, or tattoos that depict Buddha negatively.

-- Using Buddhist principles as jokes or catchphrases
+- Using Buddhist principles as jokes or catchphrases that disrespect the religion.

-- Using sacred objects for decorations
+- Using sacred objects for decorations.

-- Disrespecting sacred objects like mandalas
+- Disrespecting sacred objects.

 Additionally, many abstract or geometrical designs get mistaken for mandalas just because they’re circular-shaped.
 So, there’s a chance that the mandala you’re using isn’t an actual mandala, and there’s nothing to worry about.